-WA&A approaches its coverage of arts and design from a lifestyle perspective, offering valuable insight for collectors, gallerists, artists, architects, and patrons.
+Thank you for your interest in Western Art & Architecture, the magazine for art collectors and architecture aficionados across the United States.
+WA&A approaches its coverage of fine art and design from a lifestyle perspective, offering valuable insight for collectors, gallerists, artists, architects, and patrons.
 We’re interested in introspective articles by knowledgeable writers and photographers who will invoke the reader’s passion for art and architecture by evoking a powerful sense of time and place.

 Queries including typos or grammatical errors are deleted upon receipt.
 Do not, under any circumstances, send unsolicited original slides or other artwork.
 We will not guarantee their return.

-Western Art & Architecture
+Editor, Western Art & Architecture

 1050 E. Main Street, Suite 3

 Bozeman, MT 59715

 Artist’s features: There are three to four artists’ profiles in each issue of WA&A. These examine the evolution of the artist, current work, noteworthy achievements, and include interviews with a minimum of two sources in addition to the artist.

 Please consider: Why is now the time for this story?
 Ideally, artist features are tied to an exhibition or significant career development.
 With your query, please include information about the artist’s upcoming museum or gallery show.
 Pitches tied to exhibitions are closely considered but must be sent at least three to four months in advance of the show’s opening.

 Articles on architecture; public art; historic art movements; groups of artists creating work around a theme or participating in a group show; contemporary or historical movements within Western art; moments when art and architecture collide; and profiles of breakout fine artists are all of interest.

 Architecture features: WA&A features two or three homes in each issue.
 These are current, architecturally designed, dynamic spaces that ideally include an art collection throughout the interior.